Robert Allbritton

 Allbritton received his Bachelor of Arts degree from Wesleyan University in 1992, and has served as a member of its board of trustees.
 With his wife Elena, Allbritton donated funds for the establishment of the school's Allbritton Center for the Study of Public Life.

 Allbritton Journalism Institute and NOTUS

 In 2023, Allbritton established the Allbritton Journalism Institute (AJI) with a $20 million grant.
 The institute is a nonprofit educational organization based in Washington, D.C., dedicated to training the next generation of political journalists.
-AJI offers a two-year fellowship program that provides early-career reporters with an annual salary of $60,000, health insurance, and paid time off.
-Fellows take classes with experienced journalists and contribute to AJI’s publication, NOTUS, which launched in January 2024.